tom-odonovan/Wordle-Game/README.md

     ### Glitches to fix:

-    - Restrict the user from being able to backspace previous rows
+    - Restrict the user from being able to backspace previous rows ✅ (resolved by assigning cursur with column index)
-    - Animations don't always execute? - look into classList.toggle and @keyframes
+    - Animations don't always execute? - look into classList.toggle and @keyframes ✅ (resolved by using classList.add followed by classList.remove once animation is complete )

     ### Refactor/clean-up code